Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Numerical Experiments

-To assess the efficiency and effectiveness of the \varMFA{} algorithm, we conducted a series of numerical experiments organized into three sections.
-In \cref{sec:scalability}, we provide a comprehensive comparison of the scaling behavior with increasing component numbers $C$ of the \varMFA{} algorithm to conventional EM optimization of MFA models, referred to as \fullMFA{}.
-Here, the \fullMFA{} algorithm serves as a canonical baseline.
-Following the scaling analysis, we evaluate in \cref{sec:quality} the performance and quality of the \varMFA{} algorithm relative to \fullMFA{}.
-We also compare the \varMFA{} algorithm to a \kmeans{} algorithm combined with factor analyzers, denoted as \kmeansfa{} (see \cref{sec:quality}).
-Finally, in \cref{sec:largescale}, we extend the analysis to dataset and model sizes where the application of \fullMFA{} is no longer feasible.
+To assess the efficiency and effectiveness of the \varMFA{} algorithm, we conducted numerical experiments organized into four sections.
+In \cref{sec:scalability}, we provide a comprehensive comparison of the scaling behavior of \varMFA{} with increasing component numbers~$C$ and compared to conventional EM optimization of MFA models (which we will refer to as \fullMFA{}).
+Throughout our evaluation, the \fullMFA{} algorithm serves as a canonical baseline.
+Following the scaling analysis, we evaluate in \cref{sec:quality} the performance and quality of \varMFA{} relative to \fullMFA{}.
+We also compare \varMFA{} to a \kmeans{} algorithm combined with factor analysis \citep[cf.][]{Richardson2018}, denoted as \kmeansfa{}.
+In \cref{sec:largescale}, we extend the analysis to dataset and model sizes where the application of \fullMFA{} is no longer feasible.
 On such tasks the efficiency of \varMFA{} translates to its ability to train GMMs at scales that have previously not been reported.
-Further details on the numerical experiments are provided in \cref{appendix:further_details} and complementary control experiments are reported in \cref{appendix:control_experiments}.
+Finally, in \cref{sec:denoising}, we benchmark the performance and efficiency of \varMFA{} on one specific downstream task: image denoising.
+The task allows for a comparison of \varMFA{} to various other algorithms, including self-supervised deep neural networks (DNNs) and variational autoencoder-based approaches as examples of deep generative models.
+Further details on all numerical experiments are provided in \cref{appendix:further_details}, and further control experiments are reported in \cref{appendix:control_experiments}.